 WordPress care plans - your site properly looked after

 In 2024, 7,966 new WordPress vulnerabilities were discovered - 22 every day.
 The average cost of recovering a hacked site is £2,000 and takes nearly eight days.
 A care plan is not a luxury; it is the difference between your site working reliably and the call you never want to make.
-I handle the maintenance so you do not have to think about it.

-- Daily offsite backups
+- Daily offsite backups - 30-day retention

 - Security monitoring & malware scanning